edgio-docs/edgio-docs/guides/caching.md

       // Optionally customizes the cache key.
       cacheKey: new CustomCacheKey()
-        .addBrowser() // Split cache by browser type .addCookie('some-cookie') // Split cache by some-cookie cookie
+        .addBrowser() // Split cache by browser type .addCookie('some-cookie'), // Split cache by some-cookie cookie
       // And many other options
-    }
+    },
   })
 })
 ```